 A solution came in 1995 in the form of hanji, a Korean traditional paper made from mulberry.
 The artist developed a process of cutting small modular forms in polystyrene and wrapping them in this paper, which he would then dye with tea or other colouring agents.
 These he would attach to a support to create assemblages that are now known as part of his signature 'Aggregations' series.
 His use of hanji was inspired by a recollection of childhood memories, when he would visit a traditional apothecary and see little hanji packages—each containing different medicinal herbs—hanging from the ceiling.
 For Chun, hanji signifies the Korean ethos he wished to convey.

 The 'Aggregation' works vary in colour, from the monochromatic light brown in Aggregation 95-06 (1995) to shades of cool blue and green in Aggregation 18-AP027 (2018).
 Chun has also expanded their forms over the decades; in his solo exhibition Collisions: Information, Harmony and Conflict at Sundaram Tagore Gallery, Singapore, in 2019, for example, he presented wall hangings (such as Aggregation 19-JU45, 2019), but he has also presented free-standing sculptures as part of the series in the past.
 In 'Aggregations', each hanji-wrapped piece signifies the basic unit of information, while the Chinese and Korean characters printed on them allude to generations of knowledge.

-He was named Artist of the Year by the National Museum of Modern and Contemporary Art, Seoul, in 2001 and in 2009 he was awarded the Presidential Prize in the 41st Korean Culture and Art Prize by the Ministry of Culture, Sports and Tourism.
+Solo exhibitions of Chun's work have been held at Wooyang Museum of Contemporary Art, Gyeongju (2016); PKM Gallery, Seoul (2018); and Brooklyn Museum, New York (2018).
+In 2009, Chun received the Presidential Prize in the 41st Korean Culture and Art Prize from the Korean Ministry of Culture, Sports and Tourism.